-Information on the Proposed New Fire District: Pleasant Hill Goshen Rural Fire Protection District.
-Learn more about the measures by clicking the resources below.
+Information on the Passed New Fire District: Pleasant Hill Goshen Rural Fire Protection District.
+Learn more about the measures by clicking the resources and each measure below.
+We will share more updates soon.

 Click the image below to open a full-page PDF.